Skip to main content

 Vitamin D and Reduced Hemoglobin A1c

-Research synthesisLow evidenceMixed effect size7 studies · 2 beneficial · 5 neutral · 0 harmful
+Research synthesisLow evidenceModerate effect7 studies · 2 beneficial · 5 neutral · 0 harmful

-• Studied populations: Adults with type 2 diabetes mellitus
+• Studied populations: adult patients with type 2 diabetes mellitus (T2DM), hypertensive obese obstructive sleep apnea patients

 Caveats: Many of the included studies did not reach statistical significance — effect may be smaller than the predominant direction suggests.
-The beneficial results derive from meta-analyses, but individual trials, including a high-quality RCT, found no significant effect.
-Evidence is inconsistent and clinical significance remains unclear.
-Doses and forms were largely unspecified, limiting comparability.
+Evidence base is small (only 7 studies) — conclusions should be considered preliminary.
+The two beneficial studies were meta-analyses, but neutral findings from systematic reviews and RCTs temper confidence.
+Doses were often not specified or varied widely, limiting dose-response conclusions.

 Doses used in studies